pebble-dev/pebble-dev.github.io/_posts/2018-02-02-rebble-web-services.md

 As mentioned in [previous community updates](http://rebble.io/2017/01/31/rebble-community-update-2.html), work started on a Pebble Appstore replacement almost as soon as Pebble announced that it was ceasing operations.
-The Rebble Appstore should be ready to go by the time the original Pebble appstore shuts down, with all the original functionality.
+The Rebble Store should be ready to go by the time the original Pebble appstore shuts down, with all the original functionality.
 We might even be able to import the list of apps you have installed!